 All major credit card companies allow you to transfer credit card debt to a new credit card account, according to WalletHub’s Balance Transfer Policy Report.
-Certain issuers also allow the transfer of auto loans, student loans, small business loans, payday loans, HELOCs, and mortgages.
+Certain issuers also allow you to transfer balances from auto loans, student loans, small business loans, payday loans, HELOCs, and mortgages.

-However, just because you can transfer a balance doesn’t mean you should.
-In order to determine if a balance transfer is wise given the specifics of your financial situation, you must first understand how the process works, what costs are involved, and how the transaction may affect your credit standing, rewards earning capabilities, monthly payment, etc. We’ll discuss those issues and more below.
+To determine whether a balance transfer is right for you, you first need to understand how the process works, what costs are involved and how it may affect your credit standing.
+We’ll discuss those issues and more below.

 How Do Balance Transfers Work?

-When you transfer a balance to a credit card, that card’s issuer pays off your debt obligation with the original lender, be it another credit card company, a credit union, or a loan servicer.
+When you transfer a balance to a credit card, that card’s issuer pays off your debt with the original lender, which could be another credit card company or lender.
 This satisfies your original agreement and shifts your payment obligation to the new card’s issuer.
 The original lender cannot prevent you from transferring away a balance, as all they see is a payment being made on your behalf.

 Types of Balances Transferable to a Credit Card

 The types of balances that you can transfer to a credit card depend on which bank you get your card from.
-The graphic below illustrates transfer-eligible debts for each of the 10 largest credit card issuers in the United States.
+The graphic below illustrates the policies for the 10 largest credit card issuers in the United States.

 Balance Transfer Rewards

-A balance transfer, in theory, represents a significant rewards earning opportunity.
-After all, credit card companies offer rewards on every dollar you spend, and transferring a balance basically entails drawing down your credit line on a particular account in order to pay off an existing debt obligation – typically a high-dollar-value transaction.
+In theory, a balance transfer represents a great opportunity to earn rewards.
+Credit card companies offer rewards on every dollar you spend, after all.
+And transferring a balance means drawing down your credit line to pay off an existing debt obligation.
+That’s usually a high-dollar-value transaction.

 Unfortunately, most credit card companies specifically exclude balance transfers from rewards earning eligibility.
 Not all of them have such policies, though.
-As of September 2013, three of the 10 largest credit card issuers – Barclaycard US, Chase, and U.S. Bank – enable you to earn rewards on transferred debt with some of their card offers.
+As of 2018, Barclays is the only one of the 15 largest credit card issuers that allows you to earn rewards on transferred debt with some of their cards

-You can determine if a given card offers balance transfer rewards by reading the fine print of the card agreement.
-Keep in mind, however, that just because a balance transfer card offers rewards doesn’t necessarily make it a good deal.
-It just means that you’ll need to factor the rewards value you stand to glean from the transaction into the total cost of the transfer in order to evaluate its overall benefit.
+You can see whether a given card offers balance transfer rewards by reading the fine print of the card agreement.
+Keep in mind, however, that just because a balance transfer card offers rewards doesn’t mean it’s a good deal.
+It just means you need to factor the value of the rewards into your calculations.

 Do Balance Transfers Hurt Your Credit?

-- Credit Utilization: A balance transfer can alter your credit utilization ratio – a key component of the Amounts Owed portion of your credit score.
-Credit scoring companies calculate utilization for each of your credit lines individually as well as all of them on aggregate.
-As long as you don’t close the original account, your overall utilization will fall.
-At the account level, how your new card’s utilization ratio compares to that of your original card prior to the transfer being made depends on whether the new card has a lower or higher credit line.
+Credit Utilization: A balance transfer can alter your credit utilization ratio – a key component of the Amounts Owed portion of your credit score.
+Credit scoring companies calculate utilization for each of your credit lines individually as well as for all of them combined.

-- Overspending: Balance transfers can also have negative credit score implications if you use them to avoid payment or to facilitate risky spending habits.
-Prior to the Great Recession, it was common for consumers to hop from 0% credit card to 0% credit card in order to prevent interest from ever accruing and effectively delay the inevitable.
-At some point, you are going to have to pay for what you charge, and the folks who tried to game the availability of 0% balance transfers found that out the hard way when such offers dried up during the credit crunch.
-Many of them were unable to pay off the balances they had amassed, especially given the pressure of expensive finance charges, and therefore ended up missing payments and even defaulting on their obligations, ruining their credit in the process.
+- Overspending: Balance transfers can hurt you in the long run if you use them to support bad spending habits.
+Prior to the Great Recession, it was common for consumers to hop from 0% credit card to 0% credit card, only making minimum payments yet still avoiding interest on growing debts.
+But you’ll have to pay for what you charge at some point, and risky spenders found that out the hard way when 0% offers dried up during the credit crunch.
+Many were unable to pay off the balances they had amassed, especially given the added pressure of expensive finance charges.
+And they wound up missing payments, even defaulting on their obligations, and ruining their credit in the process.

 - New Credit: Each time you open a new credit card account, your credit score takes a temporary dip that can last 3-6 months.
 Unless you have a major financial event in the near future – such as applying for a mortgage – this should not be a concern.